 In 2018, the federal government initiated a conversation to explore the possibilities of open banking in Canada.
-Over 100 written submissions from a broad range of stakeholders contributed to the Advisory Committee on Open Banking’s February 2020 report, “Consumer-directed finance: The future of financial services.”
+Over 100 written submissions from a broad range of stakeholders across the finance and FinTech industries contributed to the Advisory Committee on Open Banking’s February 2020 report, “Consumer-directed finance: The future of financial services.”
 Just recently, I had the opportunity to participate in the Committee’s second phase of reviews into the merits of open banking.

 As an example of a possible application, open banking could empower consumers and businesses to access needed capital and loans with rates that are competitive and take into account the best value for the borrower.
 Canadian small businesses could also benefit from open banking, securely authorizing their accounting software to access their transaction data for automated tax prep, for example.
 While these types of services are available in limited forms today, open banking promises to accelerate usage thanks to increased security and transparency associated with financial data sharing, while at the same time establishing baseline permissions and user consent.